ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 # Task 2.10 Create Gold Lakehouse (Requirement for Exercise 4)

-The final task before delving into data science work (Exercise 4) within the notebook is to create a new Gold Lakehouse named "goldcurated".
+The final task before delving into data science work (Exercise 4) within the notebook is to create a new Gold Lakehouse named `goldcurated`.

 Please follow these steps:
 ## 1. From the view of all artifacts you have created inside your workspace, click on the 'New' button.